opengauss-mirror/docs/content/en/docs/Developerguide/create-function.md

     Specifies the column type.

 - **definition**

   Specifies a string constant defining a function.
 Its meaning depends on the language.
 It can be an internal function name, a path pointing to a target file, a SQL query, or text in a procedural language.

+-   **DETERMINISTIC**

+    Specifies an interface compatible with the SQL syntax.
+You are not advised to use it.

 -   **LANGUAGE lang\_name**